Bill Kunkel (baseball): Notable games

 On August 10, 1971, Kunkel was the home plate umpire when Harmon Killebrew hit his 500th career home run.
 As a pitcher, Kunkel had given up three home runs to Killebrew during the 1961 season.

 On September 28, 1974, Kunkel was the first base umpire when Nolan Ryan pitched the third of his record seven no-hitters.
 On September 28, 1975, exactly one year later, Kunkel was behind the plate when four Oakland Athletics pitchers—Vida Blue, Glenn Abbott, Paul Lindblad and Rollie Fingers—combined to no-hit the California Angels, 5–0.

 On September 30, 1980, Kunkel caught pitcher Rick Honeycutt of the Seattle Mariners using a thumb tack to illegally alter baseballs during a game against the Kansas City Royals.
 Kunkel ejected both Honeycutt and Seattle manager Maury Wills.

 On April 25, 1981, Kunkel was the crew chief when Seattle manager Maury Wills had the batter's boxes drawn at a larger-than-regulation size prior to a game at the Kingdome, which was detected by opposing manager Billy Martin of the Oakland Athletics.
 Kunkel ordered the boxes redrawn by the grounds crew, and Wills was later fined and suspended.

 Death

-Kunkel died in May 1985 of cancer at age 48 in Red Bank, New Jersey.
+Kunkel died on May 4, 1985, of cancer at age 48 in Red Bank, New Jersey.
 During his battle with cancer, Kunkel was featured in Safe at Home, a 10-minute film released by the American Cancer Society.
 Regarding his recovery, Kunkel stated that "I'm living proof that there's life after cancer. ...
 My problem never enters my mind until someone brings it up."